1. General Terms and Conditions / Scope

 9.4 The obligation to maintain confidentiality shall persist indefinitely even after termination of the Contract – with the exception of any duty to give evidence.

 9.5 The Agent shall be entitled to use any personal data entrusted to the Agent for the purposes of the services performed.
-The Agent shall guarantee the Principal that all necessary measures will be taken, especially those regarding data protection laws, e.g. that declarations of consent are obtained from the persons involved.
+The Principal shall guarantee the Agent that all necessary measures will be taken, especially those regarding data protection laws, e.g. that declarations of consent are obtained from the persons involved.

 10.1 The Agent shall receive remuneration agreed upon in advance between the Agent and the Principal.
 The Agent shall be entitled to render intermediate accounts and to demand payment on account as required by the progress of the work.
 Remuneration shall be due and payable immediately after rendering accounts by the Agent.